BaurzhanBaitukenov/ERDBaurzhanTicketMovie/README.md

 Relationships:

-•	One cinema hall can have multiple rows.
+•	One cinema hall can have multiple rows. <br />
-•	One row can have multiple seats.
+•	One row can have multiple seats. <br />
-•	One seat can belong to only one row.
+•	One seat can belong to only one row. <br />
-•	One customer can make multiple reservations.
+•	One customer can make multiple reservations. <br />
-•	One reservation can only belong to one customer.
+•	One reservation can only belong to one customer. <br />
-•	One movie can have multiple scheduled movies.
+•	One movie can have multiple scheduled movies. <br />
-•	One scheduled movie can only belong to one movie.
+•	One scheduled movie can only belong to one movie. <br />
-•	One scheduled movie can only be shown in one cinema hall.
+•	One scheduled movie can only be shown in one cinema hall. <br />
-•	One seat can be reserved for only one reservation.
+•	One seat can be reserved for only one reservation.<br />
 •	One movie can have multiple reservations.